The U.S. Will Registry Named Logo

 The Cost of Not Having a Will in North Carolina

-Not having a will in North Carolina means that intestacy laws will come into effect, and the probate courts will decide what happens to your estate.
-In the absence of a will, the way your assets are distributed will depend on your surviving family members.
+Without having drafted one prior to death intestacy statute laws come into play while inheritance courts determine what happens with your property.
+Without leaving a will, your assets are distributed according to your residual family members.
 For instance, if you have a surviving spouse, they will inherit everything in the absence of children or parents.

-It is also important to consider other aspects of estate planning, such as naming beneficiaries for your life insurance policies, retirement accounts, and other assets.
-Altogether, you should periodically review these designations to ensure that they accurately reflect your wishes and any changes in your life circumstances.
+Additionally, it is important to note that there are other areas of estate planning that one should be aware of.
+Naming beneficiaries for one’s life insurance policies, retirement accounts and other assets.
+Overall, you should review these designations periodically to ensure they accurately reflect your desires and any lifestyle changes you have experienced.

 Self-Proving Affidavit

-A self-proving affidavit is a legal document that accompanies a Last Will and Testament and verifies the authenticity of the will after the individual’s death.
+A self-proving affidavit form is a legal document attached to a Last Will and Testament verifying the validity of the will after death.

 Power of Attorney

-Power of attorney is a legal document that allows a designated person (known as an agent) to make financial or medical decisions on behalf of the grantor.
+A power of attorney is a legal document that allows an appointed agent to make financial or medical decisions on behalf of the grantor.

 Advance Directive/Living Will

-An advance directive is a legal document that provides instructions for medical care if the individual is unable to make decisions for themselves.
+An advance directive is a form that provides instructions regarding healthcare when an individual cannot choose for themselves.

 In Conclusion: